serhiiz/IoT.Display/README.md

 # Layout library for monochrome OLED dispalys in IoT applications written in F#
 The library is supposed to be used in applications where UI is rendered every time there's a change.
 The layout is defined declaratively using elements like dock or stack panels similarly to WPF.
 Once defined it can be rendered into a buffer and then sent to the display driver.
 This library does not include platform specific communication code for SSD1306.
+It requires an implementation of a tiny interface or use one of the avalialbe ones:
-Check out [IoT.Display.UWP](https://github.com/serhiiz/IoT.Display.UWP) for UWP adapter and demo app.
+- [IoT.Display.UWP](https://github.com/serhiiz/IoT.Display.UWP) UWP adapter and demo app;
+- [IoT.Display.RaspberrySharp](https://github.com/serhiiz/IoT.Display.RaspberrySharp) .Net/Mono adapter for Raspberry Pi and demo app (based on [RaspberrySharp](https://github.com/JTrotta/RaspberrySharp)).

 [![NuGet version (IoT.Display)](https://img.shields.io/nuget/v/IoT.Display.svg?style=flat-square)](https://www.nuget.org/packages/IoT.Display/)